Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions

-The main issue with the naive estimator used in SAA or ERM formulations is its tendency to overfit the training data and consequently suffer poor out-of-sample performance.
-In the context of decision-making, disappointment events in which the actual cost is underestimated may result in high unexpected cost and should hence be avoided.
-In the context of machine learning, when the in-sample error underestimates the out-of-sample error we say overfitting takes place.
-Indeed, a well performing regression on training data which however performs badly out-of-sample is said to overfit.
-Hence, under both circumstances we desire predictors which upper bound the unknown out-of-sample cost with high probability.
-Formally, the predictor is desired to have, for all decision $x \in \cX$ and underlying distribution $\Pb \in \cP$, a low \textit{probability of disappointment}
+The main issue with the naive estimator used in SAA or ERM formulations is its tendency to overfit the training data and consequently suffer poor, {uncontrolled}, out-of-sample performance. {In particular, in the context of prediction, SAA and ERM may provide an optimistic and unreliable estimate of the out-of-sample cost.
+This phenomenon is particularly pronounced in machine learning, where it is known as ``overfitting''.
+In decision analysis, \cite{smith2006optimizer} refers to it as the ``optimizer's curse'', and in finance, \cite{michaud1989markowitz} calls it the ``error maximization effect'' of portfolio optimization.
+In the context of decision-making, it is desirable to have access to a high quality upper bound on the out-of-sample cost.
+Indeed, while a lower cost may come as a welcome surprise, underestimating the cost may come with severe financial repercussions. } Formally, the predictor is desired to have, for all decision $x \in \cX$ and underlying distribution $\Pb \in \cP$, a low \textit{probability of disappointment}

-Typically in the decision-making and statistical learning literature, one first considers a particular predictor and subsequently looks to establish out-of-sample disappointment guarantees of the form \eqref{eq: out-of-sample proba} such as\footnote{Some bounds in the literature exhibit an additive constant in the inequality of bounds of the form \eqref{eq: out-of-sample proba}.
-This is equivalent to the form \eqref{eq: out-of-sample proba} by incorporating the constant in the predictor $\hat{c}$.} those found in equations \eqref{eq: bound for SVP} and \eqref{eq: Wasserstein bound}.
+{As in the rest of the paper, $\Pb^{\infty}$ denotes here the probability distribution of the independent identically distributed data from which the estimate $\hat{\Pb}_T$ is constructed.} Typically in the decision-making and statistical learning literature, one first considers a particular predictor and subsequently looks to establish out-of-sample disappointment guarantees of the form \eqref{eq: out-of-sample proba} such as\footnote{Some bounds in the literature exhibit an additive constant in the inequality of bounds of the form \eqref{eq: out-of-sample proba}.
+This is equivalent to the form \eqref{eq: out-of-sample proba} by incorporating the constant in the predictor $\hat{c}$.} those discussed in {Section \ref{sec: robust formulations}}.
 We take here precisely the opposite approach.
-That is, we will impose a desired out-of-sample guarantee and only then seek to determine the ``best'' predictor verifying said imposed out-of-sample guarantee.
+That is, we will impose a desired out-of-sample guarantee and only then seek to determine the ``best'' predictor (in a certain sense) verifying said imposed out-of-sample guarantee.